 There’s often an element of mystery or confusion surrounding script analysis services.
 What are they for, exactly?

 Sitting at home, watching a bad film or TV show, it’s the easiest thing in the world to play backseat writer.
 The thinking goes: “I could write better than that.
 All I have to do is write something slightly better than what I watch, and that will completely unlock my writing career.”

-All those projects, however the finished product turns out, start out with a (smart) repped writer or writers trying as hard as possible.
-Those agents and managers who signed the writers in the first place aren’t dumb, either: many are Ivy League graduates with serious work ethics and ambition.
+All those projects, however, the finished product turns out, start out with a (smart) repped writer or writers trying as hard as possible.
+Those agents and managers who signed the writers in the first place aren’t dumb, either: many are Ivy League graduates with serious work ethic and ambition.

 Why script analysis is critical today

 Screenwriting is a career of marginal gains: it’s like Al Pacino’s famous speech in Any Given Sunday:

 You know when you get old in life things get taken from you.
 That’s – that’s part of life.
 But you only learn that when you start losing stuff.